Frequently Asked Questions

 What happens to my financial aid if I withdraw completely from UMaine?

 If you withdraw from all courses during a semester, the Financial Aid Office will perform calculations to determine what adjustments must be made to your financial aid.
-You should contact your Dean’s office initiate the process of withdrawing from the University.
+You should contact your Dean’s office to initiate the process of withdrawing from the University.

 Can I get financial aid to help me cover a course that I have to retake?